What does a Laundry Aide do?

 What is the job outlook for a Laundry Aide?

 Job seekers interested in the role of a Laundry Aide can find stability in this career path.
 The Bureau of Labor Statistics (BLS) reports an average of 24,500 job positions available each year.
 This steady demand offers a reliable opportunity for those entering the field.
-The BLS also projects a slight decrease of 1.3% in job openings over the next decade, indicating a stable but slightly shrinking market.
+The BLS also projects a slight decrease of 1.3% in job openings from 2022 to 2032.
+Despite this, the role remains essential in various sectors, including hospitality and healthcare.

 Continue to Salaries for Laundry Aide